Mga Mumunting Lihim

-Mga Mumunting Lihim (Those Little Secrets) is a 2012 Filipino drama film by Jose Javier Reyes.
+Mga Mumunting Lihim (English: Those Little Secrets) is a 2012 Filipino drama film written and directed by Jose Javier Reyes.
 The film tells the story of four female friends and the secrets behind their friendship.
 It is one of the official entries for the Director's Showcase category in the Cinemalaya 2012.

 Synopsis

 Mariel, a housewife who died from cancer, left a box full of her diaries through the years to her best friend, Carly, an advertising executive.
 Though Sandra and Olive warned her not to read the diaries, she could not resist knowing what was written on those.
 Soon, all the hidden stories ruined their friendship.

 The story follows four long-time friends, Marissa, Tere, Rachel, and Carla, who have been inseparable since their college days.

 As they navigate through the challenges of adulthood, the friends find themselves facing unresolved issues and buried secrets from their past.
 The plot takes a dramatic turn when a mysterious letter arrives, reopening wounds they thought were healed.
 The letter contains a series of confessions and revelations that threaten to shatter the foundation of their friendship.

 As the friends grapple with the truth, the film delves into their individual lives, exploring the choices they made and the consequences that followed.
 Each character is confronted with personal struggles, hidden desires, and the consequences of decisions made in their youth.

 The narrative weaves through flashbacks that gradually unveil the events that led to the secrets being kept.
 Emotions run high as the characters confront their past mistakes, betrayal, and the sacrifices made in the name of friendship.
 Themes of forgiveness, acceptance, and the resilience of true friendship are explored as the characters try to come to terms with the revelations and find a way to rebuild their bond.